Rated 'Excellent' on Trustpilot

 Menopause also seems to increase the occurrence and severity of RLS.
 It’s not clear why this is, but it’s thought the changes and fluctuations in hormone levels such as oestrogen during menopause (rather than absolute levels of oestrogen) may be the cause of the symptoms.

-You may enjoy '8 unusual symptoms of menopause' and the latest research on menopause, the symptoms and 'Mental health effects of menopause'.
+You may enjoy '8 unusual symptoms of menopause' and the latest customer survey on menopause, the symptoms and 'Mental health effects of menopause'.

 Vitamins for Restless Legs Syndrome